lukeocodes/auth0-blog/_posts/2018-08-23-streamline-travel-api-authorization-with-auth0.markdown

 Think of the tens, hundreds, or even thousands of API calls that could be triggered behind the scenes by a search for flights.
 Each one of those calls is made across the internet, secured each time by a layer of security and access management.
 Building this type of access management is time consuming, and can difficult to secure.

-## Conclusion

 Auth0 can help keep APIs secure, more secure than trying to develop your own API authorization and access management.
-[APIs are broadly responsible for digital transformation right now](https://deloitte.wsj.com/cio/2016/06/27/apis-help-drive-digital-transformation/).<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>7</sup></a> Auth0 provides Machine-to-Machine Authorization that helps keep APIs secure, while being easy to use and implement.
+[APIs are broadly responsible for digital transformation right now](https://deloitte.wsj.com/cio/2016/06/27/apis-help-drive-digital-transformation/).
+Auth0 provides Machine-to-Machine Authorization that helps keep APIs secure, while being easy to use and implement.
 Don’t reinvent the wheel and never compromise on security.

 {% include asides/about-auth0.markdown %}

-<h2 id="endnotes">Endnotes</h2>

-<sup>1. <a href="https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consumer-business/us-cb-2018-travel-hospitality-industry-outlook.pdf">Guy Langford, Vice Chairman and Adam Weissenberg, National managing audit partner—Clients & Industries, Deloitte & Touche LLP: 2018 travel and hospitality industry outlook</a></sup>
-<sup>2. <a href="https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf">Rochelle Turner, Research Director, World Travel & Tourism Council: Travel & Tourism Economic Impact 2018 World; Travel & Tourism GDP as a percentage of global GDP</a></sup>
-<sup>3. <a href="https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf">Rochelle Turner, Research Director, World Travel & Tourism Council: Travel & Tourism Economic Impact 2018 World; Visitor Exports and Investment</a></sup>
-<sup>4. <a href="https://www.programmableweb.com/news/top-10-travel-apis-uber-tripadvisor-and-expedia/analysis/2015/04/24">Janet Wagner, Technical Writer, ProgrammableWeb: Top 10 Travel APIs: Uber, TripAdvisor and Expedia</a></sup>
-<sup>5. <a href="https://www.altexsoft.com/blog/engineering/travel-and-booking-apis-for-online-travel-and-tourism-service-providers/">Altexsoft, Bespoke Travel Software: Travel and Booking APIs for Online Travel and Tourism Service Providers; Global distribution system (GDS) APIs from Amadeus, Sabre, and Travelport for comprehensive booking and reservations coverage</a></sup>
-<sup>6. <a href="http://www.businesstravel-iq.com/article/2018/08/08/gds-market-share-second-quarter-2018">Business Travel iQ: GDS market share second quarter 2018</a></sup>
-<sup>7. <a href="https://deloitte.wsj.com/cio/2016/06/27/apis-help-drive-digital-transformation/">The Wall Street Journal - CIO Journal: CIO Insights and Analysis from Deloitte; APIs help drive digital transformation</a></sup>